react-cosmos/react-cosmos/README.md

 import createFetchProxy from 'react-cosmos-fetch-proxy';
 import createReduxProxy from 'react-cosmos-redux-proxy';
 import createRouterProxy from 'react-cosmos-router-proxy';
-// We can import app file here import configureStore from './configureStore';
+// We can import app files here import configureStore from './configureStore';

 // Read more about configuring Redux in the Redux proxy section below